jirotubuyaki/jirotubuyaki/README.md

 #### Project in Progress
 * Bayesian library by Julia & Scala.
-The repository is under my computer only.
+My purpose is contributing to the open source AI community.

 Thanks!!